Skip to main content

 ActivityClientCloud Temple

-Application Support (external service)RAI
+Application support (external service)RAI

-RACI (synthetic)
+RACI (summary)

-• "Grey zone": adaptations and extensions (IAM, specific operators, cluster compliance/security hardening) — billed on a project basis.
+• "Gray" zone: adaptations and extensions (IAM, specific operators, cluster compliance/security hardening) - billed on a project basis.